documatt/sphinx-doc-template/README.md

 <!-- Very short intro -->

 The repository is the [Copier](https://copier.readthedocs.io) template.
 Copier is a command-line tool for creating projects from templates.
-It requires Python installed, but no knowledge of Python to use.
+It requires Python installed but no knowledge of Python to use.

-The recommended way to install Copier, Copier dependency `jinja2_time` is [uv](https://docs.astral.sh/uv/).
-The uv can even install Python for you, if you don't have it already.
+The recommended way to install the Copier, Copier dependency `jinja2_time,` is [uv](https://docs.astral.sh/uv/).
+The uv can even install Python if you don't already have it.

 With uv installed, open the terminal and